Halloween movie Header

 Final Thought

-So, is Halloween based on a true story?
+So, is the Halloween story about Michael Myers based on a true story?
 Not literally.
 Michael Myers never haunted Illinois.
 But the movie was inspired by real fears, a chilling hospital visit, and the universal idea of the boogeyman.
+So who inspired Michael Myers?

 That’s why, more than 40 years later, Halloween still makes you want to lock your doors on October 31st.